Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-A dynamic ensemble also provides the adaptability that Hoeffding trees inherently need.
-Without it, the problem of catastrophic \emph{remembering} (a model largely built on old concepts) becomes an issue.
-In any case, Hoeffding trees should only be used on data that has a small number of features (typically called `tabular data') with relatively simple concepts, while images and natural language should be handed over to the neural-network framework, or batch methods should be considered instead.
+A dynamic ensemble also provides an inherent adaptability that Hoeffding trees need to operate in the data stream setting.
+Without it, the problem of catastrophic \emph{remembering}, where model parts built on old concepts are forever carried forward, becomes an issue.
+We propose that Hoeffding trees should only be considered for data that has a small number of features with relatively simple concepts, while images and natural language should be handed over to the neural-network framework, or batch methods should be considered instead.